cisagov/ci-iam-user-tf-module/README.md

 [![GitHub Build Status](https://github.com/cisagov/ci-iam-user-tf-module/workflows/build/badge.svg)](https://github.com/cisagov/ci-iam-user-tf-module/actions)

-This Terraform module creates an IAM user that can assume two roles - a staging role and a production role.
-The intent is that one create policies that give permissions to access resources in the staging and production environments and attach them to the corresponding role.
+This Terraform module creates an IAM user that can assume a role that can perform all necessary Continuous Integration (CI) tasks.

 ## Usage ##